 Julia trained for thirteen years at Neta Barker School of Ballet in her hometown of Wayland, Massachusetts, and continued with Modern and Improvisation at St. Olaf College where she received her Bachelors degree in Dance and Psychology, two fields that she feels see people as whole beings.
 Julia has had the opportunity to perform choreography by Stuart Pimsler Dance and Theater, Alexandra Beller/Dances, Concerto Dance with Jolene Konkel and has danced in the Minnesota Fringe and with various independent choreographers.
 Julia currently dances professionally with two companies, Alternative Motion Project.
 Julia’s approach to is greatly informed by a philosophy shared by many somatic modalities that by understanding our bodies, we more deeply understand ourselves.
 Julia is also certified in Progressing Ballet Technique and looking forward to another great year at CREO.

 Amber grew up taking dance at Kay Marie & Carol’s School of Dance.
 She was a Mound Westtonka Pop Singer and has served as a dance team coach in the district.
 She is a loving mom of two and has been with Tonka DanceWorks and CREO since the beginning, serving as the office manager for Tonka DanceWorks for many years.
 She is inspired by how Tonka DanceWorks and CREO has grown to reach so many students across the West Metro and looks forward to continuing to be a part of the next step of CREO’s journey in Minnetonka!

 Betsy G. Nelson

 Betsy (Gaasedelen) Nelson is a dance artist, educator, and proud Minnesotan.
-She earned her BA in Dance and Exercise Science from St. Olaf College and is currently performing as an Apprentice with Collide Theatrical Dance Company.
+She earned her BA in Dance and Exercise Science from St. Olaf College and is currently performing with Collide Theatrical Dance Company.
 She has also performed professionally with Jolene Konkel, Minnesota Opera (Heidi Spesard-Noble), Curio Dance, Rhythmically Speaking, and more.
 During the school year Betsy also serves as a choreographer for the Jugheads Youth Juggling Company, and as a study guide writer for The Ordway (Education Department).
 She is thrilled to be entering another season with the outstanding students and staff at CREO!
 Ephesians 3:20-21